Acute Compartment Syndrome

 In addition, conditions beyond fracture have a higher association with compartment syndromes.
 Suspicion for acute compartment syndrome should be raised if a patient has increasing pain with a gunshot wound, a circumferential cast or dressing, an extravasated intravenous infusion, a burn, coagulopathy, or recent arterial injury or surgery.

-In a patient that is intubated and sedated, it is not possible to perform an exam.
+In a patient that is intubated and sedated, it is not possible to gather a clinical history or perform an exam.
 Therefore, any injury classically associated with compartment syndrome should result in a low threshold to measure the compartment pressure in order to obtain a diagnosis.

 Treatment Options and Outcomes